JonCooperWorks/implant/README.md

 #####Reply
 Sometimes, the output of a command is useful.
-The `reply` command should be used to send a reply, and is supported by both client and server.
+The `reply` command should be used to send a reply to the server.
 Since there is no guarantee that commands will execute in order, the nonce should be used to track which command the response is for.
 ```